Costa Rica–Israel relations: History

-In 1947, Costa Rica was one of the countries that voted in favor of the Partition Plan and the establishment of a Jewish State.
+In 1947, Costa Rica voted in favor of the Partition Plan, which would have established two states, one Arab, one Jewish, in what was then Mandatory Palestine.
 In 1962, the President of Costa Rica Francisco Orlich Bolmarcich visited Israel for six days.
 In 1963, Costa Rica opened its embassy in Jerusalem, and both countries signed a cultural convention treaty.
 The cultural convention treaty was upgraded in 1973.
 In 1966, Israel opened its embassy in San José.
+In 1968, Costa Rica and Israel agreed on a Mutual Visa exemption agreement.
 In 1973, the President of Costa Rica José Figueres Ferrer visited Israel, and in 1977 the President of Israel Ephraim Katzir visited Costa Rica for three days.
-In 1980, Costa Rica moved its embassy to Tel Aviv due to international pressure of the UN Security Council Resolution 478.
-In 2015, 20 Costa Ricans Parliamentarians launched a pro-Israel caucus.
-In 2023, the President of Costa Rica Rodrigo Chaves Robles said that Costa Rica would reconsider to return the embassy to Jerusalem from Tel Aviv.